tobozo/M5Core2-SoundBouncer/Readme.md

   - [Playing 25 metronomes IRL](https://www.youtube.com/watch?v=YhMiuzyU1ag)

+## Custom tones

+The current tone was generated with [SoX](http://sox.sourceforge.net):

+    sox -V -r 44100 -n -b 16 -c 1 blip.wav synth 1 sin 500 vol -8dB

+The sound data was produced from the wav file using `xxd` utility:

+    xxd -i blip.wav > blip.h

+It is later adressed as a 16bit signed array with an offset of 44 bytes:

+    .sample      = (int16_t*)&blip[44],
+    .length      = (blip_len-PCM_HEADER_SIZE)/2,

 ## Roadmap

-  - Generate tones from ML_Oscillator instead of using piano sample
+  - ~~Generate tones from ML_Oscillator instead of using piano sample~~
   - Add controls for bounces, bullets, colors, etc